m3g/PDBTools.jl/docs/src/readwrite.md

 ```

 !!! tip
-    For all these reading and writting function, a final argument can be provided
+    For all these reading and writting functions, a final argument can be provided
     to read or write a subset of the atoms, following the selection syntax described
     in the [Selection](@ref selections) section.
 For example:
     ```julia